 Will I have withdrawal symptoms if I stop using Sublocade or Suboxone?

-Yes, you might have withdrawal symptoms if you stop using Sublocade or Suboxone.
+Yes, you might have withdrawal symptoms if you stop taking Sublocade or Suboxone.
 This is because Sublocade and Suboxone can cause physical dependence.
 This means that your body gets used to a drug and needs to adjust to functioning without it.

 Examples of withdrawal symptoms include: